christian-bick/uplink-slack/README.md

 DM_IN_PRIVATE_CHANNELS=false
 ```

+Run `npm run beta` and browse to your configured ngrok endpoint to verify that your setup works.

 **Step 2: Create two independent test teams**

-Create two test teams on slack.com and create a cypress.env.json.
-Copy paste the content from below and
+Create two test teams on *slack.com* with one user each (one user will be called *current*, the other one will
-replace *all fields* with *your own data*.
+be called *contact*)

+*Important:* Use a different email address for each user.

+Now, install and test the app on both teams while running `npm run beta`.

-Create a test-tokens in *Custome Integrations* for each Slack team and use them as *_ADMIN_TOKEN.
-Test tokens have
+Create a test token under *Custom Integrations* on *slack.com* for each Slack team to later use them as *_ADMIN_TOKEN.
+Test
-all scopes and therefore can for example hard-delete channels which we do to always have a clean test-setup.
+tokens are issued with all scopes and wen can use them on all API methods independent of app scopes.

+Finally, add a file called `cypress.env.json` to the project root and replace *all values* with your *own data*
+for your *current* and *contact* users:

 ```
 {